 There are times when a student has extenuating circumstances that will cause a student to not be able to complete their degree within the 150%, i.e. change of major, transfer hours.
-The Financial Aid Office will monitor the Pace in which the student is heading towards completion, when it appears that the student can not complete their program within the 150% time frame, the Financial Aid Office will notify the student of the Maximum Time Frame issue.
+The Financial Aid Office will monitor the Pace in which the student is heading towards complete their program within the 150% time frame, the Financial Aid Office will notify the student of the Maximum Time Frame issue.